 THIS IS NOT A SUBSTITUTE FOR A MEDICAL EVALUATION

-(1) I know it’s difficult to start moving but in many cases, this is what’s needed to relieve pain.
-Please see a doctor immediately if you experience burning sensations, tingling, numbness or incontinence.
+(1) It’s sometimes difficult to start moving but in many cases, this is what’s needed to relieve pain.
+Please see a doctor immediately if you experience burning sensations, tingling, numbness, or incontinence.